eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 #### Creating Submodels for Digital Twins

-Submodels for Traceability are mostly easy to create by transforming a company's internal data into the target aspect model, i.e. SerialPartTypization or Batch.
+Submodels for Digital Twin are mostly easy to create by transforming a company's internal data into the target aspect model, i.e. SerialPartTypization or Batch.
 Transformations are mostly straightforward in these cases.

 The only special step in creating these two submodels is the initial creation of the Unique ID for the corresponding serialized parts or batches.